LordGs/Weather-Forecasting/README.md

 **Forecast**: Provides a 5-day weather forecast, including daily temperature and weather conditions.

-**Responsive Design**: Optimized for various screen sizes, ensuring a seamless experience on both desktop and mobile devices.

 **User Interaction**: Allows users to search for weather by city name and see relevant weather information immediately.

 ## Technologies Used